top of page

 🏙️ The Birthplace: The Bronx, New York

 Before Hip Hop was a global phenomenon, it was a neighborhood expression.
 In the 1970s, young people in the South Bronx faced poverty and urban decay — but they responded not with despair, but with creativity.
 Through block parties and street battles, Hip Hop culture emerged, and with it came b-boying (often referred to as breakdancing).
+These were the roots nurtured by the early pioneers of hip hop dance.

 Dancers strike powerful poses under neon city lights, capturing the energy of the bustling urban night scene.